-- Telephone screenings or Skype interviews should be used as the initial interviewing step.
-A brief telephone screening or skype interview is a time-saving strategy that allows you to gauge interest in the roll and identify the most promising candidates.
+- Telephone screenings or video interviews should be used as the initial interviewing step.
+A brief telephone screening or video interview is a time-saving strategy that allows you to gauge interest in the roll and identify the most promising candidates.

 - All search committee members should review the Recruitment Protocol and the job description to identify the key elements/duties of the position.

 - Prepare interview questions in advance.
 Some applicants are very rehearsed.
 They know how to anticipate or deflect difficult questions.
 They know the "correct" answer to many questions, mainly because they have been asked the same questions over and over or they have a written script that anticipates questions.
 There is a way to limit too many "canned" answers by formulating questions that cannot be anticipated by the applicant.
 HR can help develop these questions.